timnarr/kirby-imagex/README.md

 ### JSON Output
-If you need JSON output instead of HTML markup (for headless CMS setups, API endpoints, or JavaScript-driven rendering), use the `imagex-picture.json.php` snippet:
+If you need JSON output instead of HTML markup (for headless CMS setups, API endpoints, or JavaScript-driven rendering), use the `imagex-picture-json.php` snippet:

 ```php
 <?php